WoeUSB/WoeUSB/.github/X_RELEASE_TEMPLATE/new_release.md

 ## :new: New features

-Changes that introduces new features or functionalities:
+Changes that introduce new features or functionalities:

 * We've